ivajlozdr/react-typescript-pgi/README.md

 # react-typescript-pgi

-Simple template built with React and Typescript.
+Simple template built with React, Typescript and Material UI.